wxWidgets/wxPyWeb/posts/blog/2017-08-17-builds-for-linux-with-pip.md

 servers.
 More details and some links are on the [download page](/pages/downloads/).

-If there are no wheels for your distro, (or perhaps a close relative,) then read on to find out why we can't just provide wheels for all Linuxes, and what you need to build one for yourself.
+If there are no existing wheels there for your distro, (or perhaps a close relative,) then read on to find out why we can't just provide wheels for all Linuxes, and what you need to build one for yourself.

 ### The Problem